The following fact sheets and information were created by Plant health Australia. See their website for more information:

 Black queen cell virus (BQCV) is caused by the Black queen cell virus (Cripavirus).
 BQCV causes mortality in queen bee pupae.
 Read the following fact sheet for more on the Black queen cell virus.

-The braula fly lives in honey bee colonies and attaches itself to honey bees where it feeds on nectar and pollen at the honey bee’s mouth and on material secreted by the host.
-Read the following fact sheet for more on how to eliminate the Braula fly.
+The braula fly lives in honey bee colonies where it feeds on nectar and pollen at the honey bee’s mouth and on material secreted by the host.
+Read the fact sheet for more on how to eliminate the Braula fly.

 European foulbrood (EFB) is a brood disease caused by the bacterium Melissococcus plutonius.
 Read the following fact sheet for more on European foulbrood.

 In colonies with large brood nests, up to 85% of Varroa mites can be found within capped brood cells, with a preference for drone brood.
-Therefore, uncapping drone brood and examining pupae is an effective method for detection of Varroa mites.
-Read the following fact sheet for more on Drone uncapping.
+Therefore, uncapping drone brood to examine pupae is an effective method for detection of Varroa mites.

 Nosemosis